raffmont/parsl/docs/userguide/joins.rst

 Join Apps
 =========

+Join apps return a Future rather than a plain value, and complete when that Future completes.
+They are specified using the `join_app` decorator.

-Join apps allow a workflow to asynchronously launch other apps and incorporate them into the task graph.
-They can be specified using the `join_app` decorator.
+This allows a workflow to asynchronously launch other apps and incorporate them into the task graph.

 Here is an example implementing the Fibonacci sequence recursively: